 The EMA handles the central procedure for the approval of medicines in Europe and co-ordinates the collaboration between the authorities in the Member States.
 Two scientific committees under the EMA are responsible for evaluating the medicinal products in use; one for human consumption and one for veterinary purposes.

 The Norwegian Medicines Agency (NoMA) represents Norwegian health authorities in the EMA.
 The Norwegian Institute of Public Health participates in the European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP), a scientific multi-partner network.

 European Monitoring Centre for Drugs and Drug Addiction (EMCDDA)

 The EMCDDA collects, analyses and conveys information about drugs and drug policy issues.
 The EMCDDA monitors drug use in the different Member States, maintains statistics about drug-related deaths and provides alerts about new drugs.
 The purpose is to enable Member States to design effective measures against drugs and drug-related problems within a national or joint European framework on the basis of evidence-based knowledge.

 Increasing drug use and drug trade concerns authorities in most countries and the topic has therefore been discussed in the Security Council and the United Nations.
 The EMCDDA coordinates this work.

-The Norwegian Institute for Alcohol and Drug Research (SIRUS) is the Norwegian contact point.
-The Division of Forensic Science at the Norwegian Institute of Public Health contributes with expert advice and Norwegian drug statistics.
+The Norwegian Institute of Public Health is the Norwegian contact point and contributes with expert advice and Norwegian drug statistics.
 In addition, experts from the institute participate as specialist advisors in some of the EMCDDA’s expert groups and specialist meetings.